-Students may register to take any of the following waiver exams:
+Students may take any of the following waiver exams:

 - T6501 Social Work Research.
-(If you waive, you may take a three-credit elective in lieu of the course.)
+(If you waive, you must take an additional three-credit elective in lieu of the course.)

 - T6505 Introduction to Statistics.
 (If you waive, you are exempted from taking this course.)

-If you have previously completed similar coursework in statistics or the SW research or social welfare policy content areas, then you may register to complete the applicable waiver exam.
-Note that these exams are optional and not required.
+If you have previously completed similar coursework in statistics, SW research or social welfare policy content areas, then you may complete the applicable waiver exam.
+These exams are OPTIONAL and are not required.

-The Social Work Research and Statistics exams are only offered ONLINE.
-There is no option to take the waiver exam in person and we are not able to provide space in the Social Work building for you to take the exam on-site.
+All Waiver Exams are only offered ONLINE.
+There is no option to take waiver exams in person and we are not able to provide space in the Social Work building for you to take the exam on-site.

 - You will need a computer, webcam, and microphone.